Pancake Day: easy recipes, toppings, decorations

 One of our favourite days of the year, Shrove Tuesday, aka Pancake Day, is nearly upon us.
-This year it falls on March 1st and, as ever, it's on the night before the start of Lent.
+This year it falls on February 21st and, as ever, it's on the night before the start of Lent.
 For those giving up sweets and chocolate right up to Easter, Pancake Day is a chance to have a final blow out.
 For those who aren’t abstaining, it’s just a good excuse for a treat.
-Here’s our complete guide to the big day, featuring easy recipes, suggestions for toppings and ideas for a Mardi Gras-inspired party set up.
+Here’s our complete guide to the big day, featuring easy recipes, suggestions for toppings and ideas for a Mardi Gras inspired party set up.
 Read on for everything you need to guarantee a flipping good time!

 Basic pancake recipe